thepatrick00/quizzical-project/README.md

 - I want to add a dark mode style for the quiz
 - A celebration, such as confetti or fireworks popping, if you got all the answers right.
 - I want to connect one more API to truly make this a unique quiz experience.
 An idea that popped up was connecting an image API like Unsplash or Pexels and adding images associated with the question.
+- I want to add the ability to tab through and select each answer with space.
+When the answer is seclected it will automatically go to the next section of questions.